ycpcs/cs320-spring2024/syllabus.md

 Reading assignments are posted on the [Schedule](schedule.html) page.

-Because we will be using class time for discussion and activities, as well as lectures, it is important that you do the reading ad the labs in order to be prepared for clas.
+Because we will be using class time for discussion and activities, as well as lectures, it is important that you do the reading and start the labs **before class** in order to be prepared **for class**.

 ### Posting and submission of assignments and labs

-Assignments and labs will be posted as zip files on the course web page, <http://ycpcs.github.io/cs320-spring2024/>.
+Code for assignments and labs will be posted as zip files on the course web page, <http://ycpcs.github.io/cs320-spring2024/>.

-Written assignments will be created and submitted via shared Google Docs.
+Written assignments will be created and submitted via Marmoset and/or shared Google Docs.

-Programming assignments and labs will be submitted using the server <https://cs.ycp.edu/marmoset/>.
+Programming assignments and labs will be submitted using the YCP server at <https://cs.ycp.edu/marmoset/>.
 If you do not already have a Marmoset account, you will receive an email containing the username and password you should use for this server.
-If you do have an existing Marmoset account, then use your current username and password to access Marmoset for CS320.
+If you do have an existing Marmoset account, then use your current username and Marmoset password to access Marmoset for CS320.

 ### Late Assignment Policy